bme-chatbots/dialogue-generation/README.md

 %tensorboard --logdir "dialogue-generation/model"
 ```

 The model can be trained then by simply running the `train` script with the default flags.
-Flags for the training scripts with the default values are the following.

 ```bash
 !cd dialogue-generation; python -m src.train
 ```

-**`train`** related arguments for the `train.py` script.
+**`training`** related arguments for the `train.py` script.
+Setting these arguments will effect only the current training session, and are not saved for resuming the training in the future ( only the model and optimizer state is saved ).

 ```bash
 --config # Path of the config file that contains flags. ( default: None )